leta199/Simulation-Conditional-Probability/README.md

 ## WHAT DOES THE FUTURE HOLD?

- 1) Introduce a function called conditional_sum_prob() or the like to calculte the conditional probability of entered arguments and for reproducibility  ✅
+ 1) Introduce a function called conditional_sum_prob() or the like to calculate the conditional probability of entered arguments and for reproducibility  ✅
  2) Add tests such as edge case testing, reproducibility, accuracy vs theoretical probability and distribution tests ✅
  3) Examples of function use cases through the README ✅